Windiwindy/Fltrp-Log/FLTRP.md

 - 中国哲学简史，文学回忆录
 - https://mp.weixin.qq.com/s/9KXn5IU6SNVW6fPcZ4ripg
 - https://mp.weixin.qq.com/s/86fSbXw3P70kZYtQOdnwqQ
-- value of philosophy看了吗
 - 双语新闻

 ## Dec 5
-### Inequality

 ## Dec 4
-### 龙应台：我们为什么需要人文素养 humanistic quality - for the ultimate concern for humanity
+### Why humanistic qualities - for the ultimate concern for humanity
 #### Literature: makes visible - macht sichtbar
 - 1. to touch the essence, know the ignorance and feel the empathy
   - eg, if we are in “Medicine", we are just like the parents.
 When we are reading at a distance, we are seeing the ignorance, and helplessness and sorrow behind.